r-hub/blog/content/post/2026-06-01-jarl/index.md

 TL;DR, don't let your friends use Claude for finding useless code in a project!
 Using [Jarl](https://jarl.etiennebacher.com/) instead is cheaper, more reliable, and won't kill any kitten.

-r packaWe (Hannah and Maëlle) share an appreciation for the unglamorous maintenance work we call upkeep.
+We (Hannah and Maëlle) share an appreciation for the unglamorous maintenance work we call upkeep.
 So when Claude highlighted some [dead](https://github.com/tidymodels/tune/commit/5b4d63b58bd496e6c2809a5444b6ab119ae14f37) [code](https://github.com/tidymodels/tune/commit/16766b32ae1157425b124a70ec0bd64246e24c7f) in the tune package to Hannah, it was worth a mention during a chat.
 This led to Maëlle recommending Etienne Bacher's [Jarl](https://jarl.etiennebacher.com/), a fast linter for R written in Rust that can, among other things, detect unused functions.

 Motivated by this conversation among other things, Maëlle wrote a [whole blog post](https://ropensci.org/blog/2026/04/02/tree-sitter-overview/) about Jarl and other tooling for R based on tree-sitter, including the above meme.